M I T E S H

 • Redesigned screens

-A review of the app structure helped to create a clear and logical navigation system.
-By showing the relationships between different screens and sections, the app structure helped to ensure that users could easily find what they are looking for.
-The audit helped the whole team to organise content in a logical and easy-to-understand manner.
+A review of the app structure created a clear, logical navigation system, showing relationships between screens to ensure users could easily find what they need.
+The audit helped the team organize content in an intuitive, user-friendly way.

 • Confusing workflows